Monday, January 12, 2026

 The Background

 I did a 11-mile and then a 10-mile run at 10ish-minute pace.
-But without a 20-mile training run, I was not marathon shape to start the season.
+But without a 20-mile training run, I was not in marathon shape to start the season.
 As always, Terri and I watched Dick Clark's Rockin' New Years Eve and fireworks from our backyard before getting up early to head to Kingwood.

 The Race